Interstate Compact on the Placement of Children (ICPC)

 • Contact the case-carrying CSW regarding the date of the placement.

-• Inform the LACO APRD ICPC coordinator of the adoptive placement date.
+• Inform the Los Angeles County Adoption ICPC Coordinator of the adoptive placement date.

-1. Receive supervisory reports from the receiving state’s public authority from the ICPC Adoption Coordinator.
+2. Receive supervisory reports from the receiving state’s public authority from the Adoption ICPC Coordinator.

 1. Review the approved 100A for the finalization state.
-If the state has changed, contact the LACO APRD ICPC coordinator.
+If the state has changed, contact the Los Angeles County Adoption ICPC Coordinator.

 2. If the family plans to finalize the adoption in Los Angeles County, follow DCFS policy guidelines for finalizing an adoption.